jchannon/LayerAllTheThings/README.md

 # LayerAllTheThings

-An attempt to show alternative architectural patterns in .Net web applications
+An attempt to show alternative architectural patterns in CRUD based .Net web applications